AnsonYua/cardGameMobile/designRef/doc/slotdisplayRequirement.md

           }

 -----------------------------------------
-if zone.slotX = empty no card should be display if zone.slotX = {
+1.if zone.slotX = empty no card should be display
+if zone.slotX = {
   "unit":{,,,},
   "fieldCardValue":{...}
 }
-it will display unit card /Users/hello/Desktop/card/unity/cardGameFrontend unitpluspilot.png
+it will display unit card /Users/hello/Desktop/card/unity/cardGameFrontend/unitpluspilot.png

 if zone.slotX={